Winding Up A Company In Shareholder Disputes

-The case of Asia Pacific Joint Mining Pty Ltd v Allways Resources Holdings Pty Ltd & Ors QCA 48 (‘Asia Pacific’) in the Queensland Court of Appeal considered the remedies for a dispute between the shareholders of Samgris Pty Ltd (‘Samgris’) under the Corporations Act 2001 (Cth) (‘Act’).
+The case of Asia Pacific Joint Mining Pty Ltd v Allways Resources Holdings Pty Ltd & Ors QCA 48 (‘Asia Pacific’) in the Queensland Court of Appeal considered the remedies for shareholder disputes of Samgris Pty Ltd (‘Samgris’) under the Corporations Act 2001 (Cth) (‘Act’).

-Background – Dispute between the shareholders of Samgris Pty Ltd
+Background – shareholder disputes between Samgris Pty Ltd

 The original matter concerned a claim by the respondents (being the minority shareholders of Samgris) that the appellant’s conduct had been oppressive and unfairly prejudicial to the respondents.
 The trial judge determined that the duty of mutual cooperation between the members of Samgris had been irretrievably broken by the appellant’s conduct as majority shareholder.

 The respondents sought an order for the winding up of Samgris, or alternatively, that the appellant purchase their shares at a price to be determined by the court under section 233 of the Act (‘Buy-Out’).
 Both remedies were claimed at the commencement of the trial but ultimately the respondents elected to have Samgris wound up and the trial judge made his determination accordingly.

 On appeal, the appellant argued the following:

 - That winding up should not have been engaged in the circumstances of this case as there was another remedy being pursued, namely the Buy-Out (‘First Argument’);

 - That where alternative relief is available, winding up orders have no role to play (‘Second Argument’); and

 - Winding up should be a remedy of last resort and one which should not to be granted if other relief is appropriate (‘Third Argument’).